jhuckaby/pixl-server-storage/README.md

 	storage.listFindCut( KEY, CRITERIA, CALLBACK );
 ```

-The `listFindCut()` method will search a list for a particular item based on a criteria object, and if found, it'll delete it (remove it from the list using [listSplice()(#listsplice)).
+The `listFindCut()` method will search a list for a particular item based on a criteria object, and if found, it'll delete it (remove it from the list using [listSplice()](#listsplice)).
 Your callback function is passed an error if one occurred, otherwise it'll be falsey.
 If an item was found matching your criteria, the second argument will be the item itself.
 Example:

 ```javascript
 	storage.listFindCut( 'list1', { username: 'jhuckaby' }, function(err, item) {